RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Proposed framework outline

 \subsection{RTFF policy}

-The key challenge in \ac{RTFF} is wrinkled fabric state estimation under occluded RGB‑D, while tracking mesh states to plan manipulator actions.
+The key challenge in \ac{RTFF} is wrinkled fabric state estimation under occluded RGB‑D from the manipulator end-effectors, while tracking mesh states to plan manipulator actions.
 This section first introduces state estimation to handle occlusions, followed by the policy.